katy246/todoapp/README.md

-This is a simple **To-do app** written in Django which currently supports the following
+This is a simple **To-do app** written in Python using the Django Web framework which currently supports the following

 Single user only -  no authentication or authorization currently supported